0x107a/0x107a.github.io/_posts/2022-05-01-C++-SFINAE-and-Concepts.md

 hysteria.

 Feel free to compile the code provided and look at the error message provided by the compiler.
+I wont be showing the error message here as it would bloat up the post.

 Now lets write our own [type predicate](##type-predicate) to check if a type has been overloaded for the ```ostream::operator<<```.